derschatta/game-job-queue/README.md

 A job queue with the ability to spread processing the queue to multiple servers

-This version was taken from a space game, on which my friend Stu and I were working on a few years ago.
+This version was taken from a space game, on which I worked on with a friend a number of years ago.
+We eventually stopped the project.
+At one point I got nostalgic and digged the code up and put it up here.

 I created this job queue to manage all the various events taking place in this game.
 All events, as I called them,  should be executed on a specific time.
 Not before not after.